|

 become popular, some states may try to ban the use of them.

-Even if you never speed or run red lights, you may need to purchase hardware or software to warn you when you're approaching a camera enforced location.
+Even if you never speed or run red lights, it may be a good idea to purchase hardware or software to warn you when you're approaching a camera enforced location.
 Why?
 The drivers in front of you will be exhibiting unexpected behavior, like slamming on their brakes on a brand new yellow, or because they have "local" knowledge that there's a speed camera there, or because their system has just warned them of an upcoming camera.
 The warning from your nav system will save you from rear-ending them - an accident for which the law would automatically hold you responsible.

 Most newer red light camera installations take pictures of both ends of the car, so unbolting the front plate won't make a difference.